6 Different Methods for Storing Garlic

 Storing Your Garlic in Oil

-If you decide to store your garlic in oil, you need to be extra vigilant due to the potential for Clostridium botulinum development.
-Whatever you do, do not store at room temperature.
-In fact, it's actually illegal for commercial garlic product providers to store their garlic in oil that hasn't been acidified with something like citric acid.
+If you decide to store fresh garlic in oil, you need to be extra vigilant due to the potential for Clostridium botulinum development.
+Whatever you do, do not store garlic at room temperature.
+In fact, it’s actually illegal for commercial garlic product providers to store their garlic in oil that hasn’t been acidified with something like citric acid.

 Storing Your Garlic in Vinegar or Wine

-One of the more interesting ways to store garlic is to place cloves into vinegar or wine and put them in the fridge.
-If you're using wine, go with a dry white wine.
+One of the more interesting ways to store fresh garlic is to place peeled cloves into vinegar or wine and put them in the fridge.
+If you’re using wine, go with a dry white wine.
 If using vinegar, white vinegar will work.
 It will keep for 3-5 months in the fridge.

-If you use this method, keep a watchful eye for any unusual growth on the surface of your container.
+If you use this method, keep a watchful eye for any unusual growth on the surface of your airtight container.
 This is usually mold or yeast forming due to a higher than ideal temperature, so make sure your fridge is cold enough.

 What to do With Stored Garlic

 To roast it, simply chop off the tip of the bulb to reveal an inkling of the tops of the cloves.
 Then wrap them in foil and drizzle some olive oil over them.
-Place them in the oven at 350°F (176°C) for about a half an hour to an hour. once the bulbs are soft, you can squeeze the roasted garlic straight out of the bulb.
+Place them in the oven at 350°F (176°C) for about a half an hour to an hour.
+Once the bulbs are soft, you can squeeze the roasted garlic paste straight out of the bulb.